 There are a number of research papers, reports and standards that can be of interest to those learning about CAE, GSN and assurance cases.
 This set of resources aggregates some of them to provide additional information on the topic.
 The first set provides an overview of safety and assurance cases, following this are specific papers based on the CAE framework, then papers on GSN.

-Safety and Assurance Cases: Past, Present and Possible Future – an Adelard Perspective by R. E. Bloomfield
+Safety and Assurance Cases: Past, Present and Possible Future – an Adelard Perspective by Robin.
+E. Bloomfield

 This paper focuses on the approaches used in safety cases for software based systems.
 The author outlines the history of approaches for assuring the safety of software-based systems, the current uptake of safety and assurance cases and the current practice on structured safety cases.
 Directions for further development are discussed.